 Orange and black are well-known contrasting Halloween colors.
 Orange symbolizes the fall harvest while black symbolizes death.
-You’ve probably heard of these 14 spooky Halloween superstitions, but do you know the story behind them?
+Do you know the story behind these 14 spooky Halloween superstitions?

 You used to have to work harder for your treats

 Many trace trick-or-treating back to Europe where people would go door to door in costume performing choreographed dance routines and songs in exchange for treats.
 At the time it was known as “mumming,” or “guysing,” and was often associated with people begging for money.
 Don’t miss these 13 clever ways to use leftover Halloween candy.

 People used to wear animal skins and heads